-Whaleships set out for several years in length.
+Whaleships set out for several years at a time.
 It was hard, dangerous work for low pay.
 Sailors came from many ports around the world.
 Whales were hunted for their blubber, which was boiled down on the ship and stored in barrels.
 This oil was used for lamps and lubrication of machines.
 The long “teeth” of baleen whales was used for a variety of products that today might be made of plastic.
 When petroleum was discovered, the whale industry declined.

 Life Onboard a Ship

-Ships would carry fresh water for drinking.
+Ships had to carry fresh water for drinking.
 Fresh food was eaten while it lasted, and was restocked during port calls.
-Some animals would be kept onboard.
+Some live animals might be kept onboard.
 Cooks relied on beans and hardtack that could keep well.

 Signal flags could be used to communicate between ships.
 Mail was a bit haphazard and was received only occasionally, when a ship happened to meet another ship or come to a port.

-A logbook about the ship’s voyage was kept by a ship’s mate.
+A logbook about the ship’s voyage was kept by the ship’s mate.
 He recorded the day’s weather and wind, condition of the sea (waves, fog, ice), the ship’s direction, sails hoisted, whales seen or captured, work done, amount of oil stowed, food stores, events of note, and the longitude and latitude of the ship.
 This was all noted in a single paragraph, carefully written in pen and ink or in pencil.
 Daily entries often closed with “And so ends this day.”
-Some mates used a stamp with a whale on it to mark entries for days they saw or caught a whale.
-Others drew pictures in the margins of the logbook.
+Some mates used an ink stamp carved of wood, with a whale imprint to mark entries for days they saw or caught a whale.
+Others drew pictures of passing ships or nearby shorelines in the margins of the logbook.

 Events recorded included “gams” (meet-ups) with other ships, finding a stowaway, boat repairs, trouble with sailors, illnesses, and occasionally, the mate’s opinions.
 “The best ship I’ve ever seen” wrote a mate at the beginning of one voyage.
 “The captain is a tyrant,” reads another logbook at the end of a voyage.

 You can learn about life on board a ship by reading logbooks on the New Bedford Whaling Museum’s library webpage.
-These will have first-hand accounts about whaling, the time period, and nautical terms.
+These first-hand accounts are great resources for learning about whaling, the time period, and nautical terms.
 You can learn to read cursive handwriting, and see how people spelled words (e.g., “northe”).
 You can even feel the ship’s movement affecting the mate’s handwriting!
-For more about logbooks and journals, visit the museum archive page.
+For more information about how to use the logbooks and journals, visit the museum archive page for a detailed article.

 Spare Time On a Whaler

-Music was important to life on a whaling ship.
-Sailors sang work songs known as chanties (shanties) that helped them get through the many hours of hauling lines to set sails or raise anchors.
-During leisure time they would sing “forecastle” songs: ballads, popular tunes, and others (the forecastle being their bunk area in the prow of the ship).
+Music was important to life on a whaling ship for both work and entertainment.
+Sailors sang work songs known as chanties (shanties) that helped them get through the many hours of work hauling lines to set sails or raise anchors.
+The music helped keep everyone in sync while they worked together.
+During leisure time sailors would sing “forecastle” songs (forecastle is pronounced fohk-sel) which consisted of ballads, popular tunes, and others (the forecastle being their bunk area in the prow of the ship).

-New Bedford Museum in Massachusetts library and archives contain maps, charts, journals, logbooks, This museum also absorbed the former Kendall Whaling Museum’s collection and archives.
+New Bedford Museum in Massachusetts has many educational resources, and its library and archives contain maps, charts, journals, logbooks.
+This museum also absorbed the former Kendall Whaling Museum’s collection and archives.

 The Penobscot Marine Museum is located in Searsport, Maine.
 They have many online educational resources that explain sailing practices, clearly presented along with videos.